-Marianne McDonnell is responsible for managing our Facebook account.
-She follows the guidance in the LGfL / Safer Internet Centre online-reputation management document <a href="https://example.com/here-en/black-nc-en/black
+Ruth Hall is responsible for managing our Facebook account.
+She follows the guidance in the LGfL / Safer Internet Centre online-reputation management document here.

 Staff, pupils' and parents' SM presence

 Social media (including here all apps, sites and games that allow sharing and interaction between users) is a fact of modern life, and as a school, we accept that many parents, staff and pupils will use it.
 However, as stated in the acceptable use policies which all members of the school community sign, we expect everybody to behave in a positive manner, engaging respectfully with the school and each other on social media, in the same way as they would face to face.